JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/index.md

 # Welcome to zkWasm Development Recipe

 The zkWasm Development Recipe focuses on building trustless blockchain applications using zkWasm and related technologies.

-This Development Recipe will start from scratch, from understanding blockchain and zero-knowledge proofs, to learning the basics and architecture of zkWasm, and then to developing a complete application, allowing you to transform from a beginner to an advanced zkWasm developer.
+It will start from scratch, from understanding blockchain and zero-knowledge proofs, to learning the basics and architecture of zkWasm, and then to developing a complete application, allowing you to transform from a beginner to an advanced zkWasm developer.

 Of course, this Development Recipe can serve as both an introductory tutorial for beginners and a reference manual for developing zkWasm applications.
 Each chapter corresponds to a step in developing a full-stack zkWasm application.

+!!! note
+    This is still a work in progress.
+We will keep updating it with the latest information and best practices.

 ## Learning Experience